jesuino/code-converter/README.md

-# java-to-kotlin
+# Code Converter
-A project to convert Java code to Kotlin.
+A project to convert Code from a language to another language

 It is composed of the following projects:

-* `java-to-kotlin-agent`: A Quarkus application that uses ollama to get a Java file and returns its Kotlin equivalent
+* `code-conveter-agent`: A Quarkus application that uses ollama to get a source code file and returns its Java (or selected language) equivalent

 TBD: